 If you're comparing hosted options for running Terraform or OpenTofu, like Scalr or Terraform Cloud, self-hosted agents are worth a close look.
 This post walks through what Terraform agents do, when you'd reach for them, and how they fit into a real infrastructure workflow.
-In Terraform Cloud you are limited to one "Terraform Cloud Agent'' unless you subscribe to a more expensive tier or purchase more.
-In Scalr, there is no charge for extra agents no matter what plan you are on, even the free version.
+In Terraform Cloud you're limited to one "Terraform Cloud Agent'' unless you move to a more expensive tier or buy more.
+In Scalr, extra agents are free no matter what plan you're on, even the free version.

 There are two types of self-hosted agents: